Are you looking for the best things to do in Anchorage? If so, then I can help you.

 Run, Walk, Or Bike The Tony Knowles Coastal Trail

-I ran the Coastal Trail several times and even participated in a 5K road race on it.
+I ran the Coastal Trail several times and even participated in a 5K so, when I tell you the views are stunning here, you better believe it.

 Visit Earthquake Park To Learn About Anchorage’s 1964 Earthquake

-In 1964 Anchorage Alaska experienced an earthquake that measured 9.2 on the Richter scale.
-It lasted an unbelievable four minutes long.
+In 1964, Anchorage experienced an earthquake that measured 9.2 on the Richter scale which lasted four minutes long.

-There you will find signs that explain the tragic earthquake and how it affected Anchorage and surrounding areas.
+Here, you can learn more about this earthquake and how it affected the town and the surrounding areas.

 Learn About Native Culture At The Alaska Native Heritage Center

-You will have an opportunity to walk through 10,000 years of native Alaskan culture.
-Learn happens through art exhibitions, games, dances, and even movies.
+You can walk through 10,000 years of native Alaskan culture and visit art exhibitions, play games, dance, and watch movies to learn about it.

 The Anchorage Museum

-Conveniently located in downtown Anchorage, the Anchorage Museum is the largest museum in Alaska.
+Did you know that the Anchorage Museum is the largest in Alaska?

-The Anchorage Museum is one of the best things to do in Anchorage.
+If you also want to learn more about Alaska and the people here, then the Anchorage Museum is one of the top things to do in Anchorage.